 Maternity benefit for confinement/pregnancy is provided for six months subject to contribution for 70 days in the preceding year.

-Maternity Benefit Act, 1961 is not applicable for any factory or another establishment to which ESI Act apply.
+Maternity Benefit Act, 1961 is not applicable for any factory or another establishment to which ESI Act applies.

 ESI – Unemployment allowance: